1970 Sarawak state election: Background

 Prior to 1969 election, a political party was suspended from contesting in general election.
 The political party later mounted a public campaign calling the voters to boycott the election.
 The Sarawak parliamentary and state election was resumed from Saturday, 6 June 1970 to Saturday, 4 July 1970.
 During the resumption of the election, there was a tragedy in Sarikei in the third division of Sarawak on 29 June 1970.
 The communist terrorists had killed three election officials on their return journey after completing polling at a station.
-There was also an incident were a land mine was exploded outside the polling station in the same division.
+There was also an incident where a land mine was exploded outside the polling station in the same division.

 This election saw 332,373 eligible voters after the first registration in Sarawak.
 Of these eligible voters, 26% were the Malays, 28 were the Chinese, and 46 percent were from Dayaks.
 The turn up rate of voters was 80.0%, which was considered high as compared to other states in Malaysia.
 A total of 221 candidates were contesting for 48 state seats in Sarawak.
 The breakdown of number of seats were: